ciscodocs/ltrent-2008-clemea25/docs/lab6a_route_traffic_data_policy.md

+# Lab 6 - Using Data Policy for Route Traffic from Sydney to Stockholm via remote Firewall in Same VRF

 ## Introduction

 In this lab exercise, you will explore the traffic flow from a user located in the **EMEA-Sydney-Branch (site-20)** to a user situated at the **APAC-Stockholm-Branch (site-10)**.